Kentucky Department for Libraries and Archives

 Volunteer for the KTBL Recording Program

 The KTBL studio depends on volunteers to help us produce these books.
-Volunteers work in our studio in Frankfort between 9:00-5:00 Monday-Friday, typically once a week for one to two hours, although more hours are possible.
+Volunteers receive on-the-job training and support from the KTBL staff.
+Volunteers work in our studio in Frankfort between 9:00 AM and 4:00 PM Monday-Friday, and in special circumstances remotely.
+Typically, volunteers will donate one to two hours a week, although more hours are always welcome.

 KTBL has three roles that potential volunteers can consider: